drepper/streamdeckd/README.md

 The definition for the individual keys is a dictionary again.
 It must always contain entries `type` and `icon`.
 The latter is the name of the file to use as the icon on the respective key.
 The `type` entry specifies what happens when the key is pressed.
-Currently two types are defined:
+Currently three types are defined:

 * `execute` which requires an additional dicionary item `command`.
 The string value of `command` is passed to the `system` function to be executed when the respective button is pressed.